-Though, at present, there is little evidence to suggest that any particular lifestyle changes are useful for the management of endometriosis, the following advice may prove helpful: Avoid constipation, which may intensify symptoms, by drinking plenty of fluids and eating a high-fiber diet including fruits, vegetables, legumes, and whole grain products.Consider practicing relaxation techniques to help you cope more effectively with the emotional stress that often accompanies chronic or recurrent pain.
+Though, at present, there is little evidence to suggest that any particular lifestyle changes are useful for the management of endometriosis, the following advice may prove helpful: Avoid constipation.
+It may intensify symptoms.
+Drink plenty of fluids and eat a high-fiber diet that includes fruits, vegetables, legumes, and whole grain products.Consider practicing relaxation techniques to help you cope more effectively with the emotional stress that often accompanies chronic or recurrent pain.
 Examples include meditation, deep breathing, progressive relaxation, yoga, and biofeedback.
 By quieting your mind and relaxing your muscles, these techniques can help you recognize and release tension.

 When to Contact Your Healthcare Provider If you have pelvic or lower abdominal pain that interferes with the quality of your lifeIf you have severe pain related to your menstrual periodsIf you have pelvic pain during sexIf you have pain or bleeding when you urinateIf you are unable to become pregnant

 Endometriosis.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated August 10, 2015.
 Accessed October 8, 2015.